-High numbers of outlets may increase harm through: 1) increasing the accessibility of alcohol (reducing time/distance to access alcohol), 2) increasing price competition which lowers the price of alcohol, 2) decreasing the amenity and good order in a community if large numbers of heavy drinkers and young drinkers aggregate giving rise to violence and street disturbances, etc.
+High numbers of outlets may increase harm through: 1) increasing the accessibility of alcohol (reducing time/distance to access alcohol), 2) increasing price competition which lowers the price of alcohol, 2) decreasing the amenity and good order in a community.
+Outlets also present problems in terms of harmful exposure to alcohol advertising.

 In New Zealand, areas of low income have been found to have more liquor outlets than those of higher income .
 It has also been shown in research that young Māori and Pacific males (i.e. 15-24 years) and young European females are more vulnerable to the effects of living in close proximity to alcohol outlets and living in communities with a high number of outlets, respectively.

 Councils have the ability (through Local Alcohol Policies) to determine the location of outlets in their local areas.
 The purpose of controlling the location of licensed premises is to protect certain populations from alcohol-related harm.
-Useful approaches may be to prohibit alcohol outlets being located in low income areas, near schools, Marae, urupa, alcohol rehabilitation centres, or near other alcohol outlets etc. Restrictions could also be placed to reduce the amount of alcohol advertising permitted near schools.
+Useful approaches may be to stop new alcohol outlets being located in low income areas, near schools, Marae, urupa, alcohol rehabilitation centres, or near other alcohol outlets etc. Restrictions could also be placed to reduce the amount of alcohol advertising permitted near schools.

 It is also important to control the location of premises to avoid many outlets clustering together.
 Clustering increases the risk of alcohol-related problems.